MKRNaqeebi/GenAlima/about.md

 ### **Generate Legal Documents or Professional Letters**

 Streamline the creation of legal documents and professional letters with AI-generated templates and content suggestions.
+Letters which feels like written by a human.

 ### **Real time help in meetings (cheating)**

 Provide instant access to relevant information and document snippets during meetings for seamless collaboration.
+No one else has to know you used GenAlima or not to get that info!.
+GenAlima stay on your desktop and no need to invite to meeting.

 ## 🏗️ Technology Stack